Attendance, Absence & Punctuality

 Q: I wish to take my child out of school for a Family Holiday (or other reason) during term time.

-A : Leave of absence will only be granted in exceptional circumstances, and can only be authorised by the Headteacher click here for a leave of absence form.
+A : Leave of absence will only be granted in exceptional circumstances, and can only be authorised by the Executive Headteacher Click here for a leave of absence form which must be completed and presented to school 4 weeks before you wish to travel.
 Exceptional Circumstances are defined as ‘one-off’ occasions where a request for leave of absence is unavoidable and does not cover annually occurring family holiday.
 Please complete a Leave of Absence Request Form, available from the School Office and submit no later than four weeks prior to the start of the leave.
 In order for the Headteacher to reach an informed decision, please include as much detail as possible to explain why exceptional circumstances apply.

 Why is punctuality important?

 It's a GREAT START to the day, putting your child in a positive frame of mind to make the most of the day's learning and activities.
 Punctuality is linked to good attendance and good attenders have more opportunities, more support and therefore achieve more.It helps your child make friends (in the playground) which leads to improved self-confidence and therefore SUCCESS.
 It sets your child up for their future-whether it is college, work or university, they could lose their place or lose their job if they think it's acceptable to be late.

 Late before the register closes your child is a few minutes late-but they have missed the opportunity to say hello to and play with friends.
 They are likely to feel unsettles and embarrassed as they start morning lessons.